fchmainy/k8s-trainings-101/README.md

 For every lab you will find a series of questions that will give you coins.
 You can ask for hints in exchange of some coins.

+Table of content:

+    Lab0 - Getting familiar with Docker Engine and build your first application Lab1 - Getting familiar with yrou k8S Cluster
+    Lab2 - Deploy your first application
+    Lab3 - Make application accessible from outside Lab4 - Publish your application with Ingress Optional Lab5 - Deploy a new version of the app and manage versioning with Ingress Optional Lab6 - East-West or Microservice-to-Microservice traffic

 ---

-## Lab0 - Getting familiar with your K8S Cluster
+## Lab0 - Getting familiar with Docker Engine and build your first application
 ### Description

-> Understanding the main components of a K8S Clutser, node types, basic networking, meaning and relationship between Services, Endpoints and Pods.
+> In this section, we will learn the 3 most important Docker commands in order to build yoru contianer image and push this image to your private repository

 **Useful commands**:

-    kubectl cluster-info
-    kubectl get nodes
-    kubectl get namespaces
-    kubectl get service -n *namespace*
-    kubectl get endpoints -n *namespace*
-    kubectl get pods -n *namespace*

----

-## Lab1 - Build and deploy your first application
-### Description
-	- what is Container and why container registries are important?
-	- managing secrets
+    docker login
+    docker build
+    docker push
-	- basic git commands
+    basic git commands
-	- deploy your application

 ### Tasks
-if you don't have a gitlab.com (free) account, please create one.
+If you don't have a gitlab.com (free) account, please create one.
 We will use it as a Source Code Management but mostly here as a private container registry.
 When you are done:
  - create a new project
  - create a new Deployment token Username and Password (Settings > Repository > Deploy Tokens).
 Keep them safetly, we will use them in the whole labs.